Data Processing Agreement

 2.3.1 Authorization Concepts

-• Developers have no access to production data
+• Developers have no access to production data.

-• Administrators are documented and changes are logged
+• Administrators are documented; changes are logged.

-• Regular review of authorizations
+• Regular review of authorizations (at least annually).

-• Within Omnifact
+• Within the Omnifact platform:

-• Scoping the authorizations to an organization
+• Scoping of authorizations to the organization (client separation, see Separation Requirement)

-2.3.2 Further Measures
+2.3.3 Further Measures

-• All services are configured so that the data is stored "encrypted at rest"
+• All services are configured so that the data is stored "encrypted at rest" (AES-256).
+This applies to PostgreSQL, Blob Storage and all other persistent Azure services.

 2.4 Transfer Control